 |

-Candidate #2 Akane Takahashi is a PhD student in History at the University of Southern California.
-Her principal research interests are agricultural and food-related labor and labor unionism, with a strong focus on race, ethnicity and migration in the modern U.S. Her dissertation project aims to incorporate labor histories of people of color into American labor history, and examine their roles in upholding and undergirding U.S. labor unionism.
+| Candidate #2 Akane Takahashi is a PhD student in History at the University of Southern California.
+Her principal research interests are agricultural and food-related labor and labor unionism, with a strong focus on race, ethnicity and migration in the modern U.S. Her dissertation project aims to incorporate labor histories of people of color into American labor history, examine their roles in U.S. labor unionism, and explore the labor identity of immigrants as American workers.
 Her work has been supported by various awards and scholarships, including Fulbright Scholarship.
 She received her BA from Tokyo University of Foreign Studies in Spanish and Latin American Studies, and her MA from the University of Tokyo in North American Studies.
 Prior to coming to USC, she was also a Japan Society for Promotion of Science (JSPS) Research Fellow.
-She was involved in multiple organizations that engage in humanitarian assistance and social work, in which she has years of professional training and experience in supporting unhoused individuals and migrant communities in Mexico City and Tokyo.
-At USC, she serves as a steward for its graduate student workers union, GSWOC-UAW 872.
-She is also a member of the Asian Pacific American Labor Alliance (APALA) in AFL-CIO.
-Through her work in labor and community organizing, she is committed to service that brings tangible changes in the workplaces in higher education and beyond, to realize a fair and just society for all.
+Through her work in labor and community organizing, she is committed to service that brings tangible changes in the workplaces in higher education and beyond.
+At WHA, she hopes to contribute to the association’s mission to foster a welcoming environment for all, and encourage engagement among scholars from various backgrounds.
 Outside of work, she is often found at local community gatherings or in pursuit of her next culinary discovery in Los Angeles. |

 CANDIDATES: OUTREACH & MEMBERSHIP COORDINATOR